BestTimesToVisit.com Logo

 What is the best time of year to visit Riyadh for pleasant weather?

-Riyadh's weather is extreme; I recommend visiting during the fall (September-November) or spring (March-May) for the most comfortable temperatures.
+Riyadh's weather is extreme; I recommend visiting during the fall (September-November) or spring (March-May) for comfortable temperatures.
 Summers are scorching, and winters can be quite chilly, especially at night.
 Even during the shoulder seasons, pack layers as temperatures can fluctuate.

 What are some local customs I should be aware of when visiting Riyadh?